Bush v. Gore

 Bush v.
-Gore, 531 U.S. 98 (2000), was a landmark decision of the United States Supreme Court on December 12, 2000, that settled a recount dispute in Florida's 2000 presidential election between George W. Bush and Al Gore.
-On December 8, the Florida Supreme Court had ordered a statewide recount of all undervotes, over 61,000 ballots that the vote tabulation machines had missed.
+Gore, 531 U.S. 98 (2000), is a landmark decision of the United States Supreme Court on December 12, 2000, that settled a recount dispute in Florida's 2000 presidential election between George W. Bush and Al Gore.
+On December 8, 2000, the Florida Supreme Court ordered a statewide recount of all undervotes, over 61,000 ballots that the vote tabulation machines had missed.
 The Bush campaign immediately asked the U.S. Supreme Court to stay the decision and halt the recount.
-Justice Antonin Scalia, contending that all the manual recounts being performed in Florida's counties were illegitimate, urged his colleagues to grant the stay immediately.
-On December 9, the five conservative justices on the Court granted the stay, with Scalia citing "irreparable harm" that could befall Bush, as the recounts would cast "a needless and unjustified cloud" over Bush's legitimacy.
-In dissent, Justice John Paul Stevens wrote that "counting every legally cast vote cannot constitute irreparable harm."
-Oral arguments were scheduled for December 11.
+On December 9, the U.S. Supreme Court granted certiorari and issued the stay.
+The case was argued before the Court on December 11.
+On December 12 the Court held, in a 54 per curiam decision, that no constitutional recount could be conducted in the remaining time, which was short because the Florida legislature wanted to take advantage of the federal "safe harbor" for its electors to be free from challenge.

+The Court held that the recount violated the Equal Protection Clause of the U.S. Constitution's fourteenth amendment and must end.
+Seven justices expressed the view that the recount procedures suffered from constitutionally significant equal protection defects requiring correction.
+In dissent, two of the seven wrote that the matter should be remanded for a constitutionally proper recount.
+Specifically, the Court held that the Equal Protection Clause was violated by Florida's counties' varying standards for discerning voter intent.
+The case had also been argued on Article II jurisdictional grounds, which found favor with only three justices.

-In a 5–4 per curiam decision, the Court ruled, strictly on equal protection grounds, that the recount be stopped.
-Specifically, it held that the use of different standards of counting in different counties violated the Equal Protection Clause of the U.S. Constitution; the case had also been argued on Article II jurisdictional grounds, which found favor with only justices Antonin Scalia, Clarence Thomas, and William Rehnquist.
-The Court then ruled as to a remedy, deciding against the one, proposed by Justices Stephen Breyer and David Souter, of sending the case back to Florida to complete the recount using a uniform statewide standard before the scheduled December 18 meeting of Florida's electors in Tallahassee.
-Instead, the majority held that no alternative method could be established within the discretionary December 12 "safe harbor" deadline set by Title 3 of the United States Code (3 U.S.C.), § 5, which the Florida Supreme Court had said the Florida Legislature intended to meet.
-The Court, holding that not meeting the "safe harbor" deadline would violate the Florida Election Code, rejected an extension of the deadline to allow the Florida court to finish counting disputed ballots under uniform guidelines requested in a remedy proposed by Breyer and Souter.
+The majority held that no alternative method could be established within the discretionary December 12 "safe harbor" deadline set by Title 3 of the United States Code (3 U.S.C.), § 5, which the Florida Supreme Court had said the Florida Legislature intended to meet.
+The Court, holding that not meeting the "safe harbor" deadline would violate the Florida Election Code, rejected an extension of the deadline Justices Stephen Breyer and David Souter proposed to allow Florida to complete the recount using a uniform statewide standard.
 That deadline arrived two hours after the release of the Court's decision.